+In VShell versions 4.4 and earlier, the VShell Control Panel is used to configure the VShell SFTP server to receive backups from CUCM.
 The following steps show how to configure the VShell server so that the CUCM backup software SFTP client will be placed in the intended directory, lock the server down so that the SFTP client will only see its virtual root directory, not other users' virtual root directories, and lock down the Access Control category to provide only Logon and SFTP access:

 The following steps are listed on Cisco's website to configure CUCM for SFTP network backup:

 The following Cisco Unified Communications Manager Backup Server configuration window shows the client settings that would be used to connect to the VShell server with settings shown above.